 Judges

-- Each district must provide a full-time judge for each entry available for the entirety of the competition.
+- Each entry must provide a full-time judge available for the entirety of the competition.
 The judge may not be entered into any other judging pool at the National Speech & Debate Tournament. - There are no hired judges available.

 Topic